-Every week there will be a case study.
-While studying the weekly module students will write an analysis of a case corresponding to that week's specific stage in development.
-There will be a total of nine case studies throughout the quarter, each corresponding to a distinct challenge faced in the lifespan.
-Each case study and specific details including how to write a case study are available in the 'Getting Started' folder and under "Case Study Guidelines" in the weekly modules.
+Every week, starting with Week 2, there will be a case study.
+During the weekly module, students will write an analysis of a case study corresponding to that week's learning module.
+There will be a total of nine case studies throughout the quarter, each corresponding to a specific stage in development.
+Each case study and specific details including how to write a case study will be available under 'Case Study Instructions' in the corresponding weekly modules.